Google Ads Search Network for Professionals

 Google Adwords Dynamic Search Ad:

-Websites like Flipkart & Amazon with extensive product line go for dynamic ads option for better ad targeting.
+Websites like Flipkart & Amazon with extensive product lines go for dynamic ads option for better ad targeting.